 Multiple Org Environment

-Prefer to select one of your major orgs — typically the one where most of your business runs, or the org that already serves as your centralized CRM — to act as the Home Org.
+Prefer to select one of your major orgs—typically the one where most of your business runs, or the org that serves as your centralized CRM—to act as the home org.
 This reduces complexity, minimizes setup work, and allows you to realize the value of Data 360 quickly.
 Using an existing major org also avoids the cost and integration effort of managing a new environment.

 When to Consider a New, Dedicated Home Org

-Enterprises often operate multiple Salesforce orgs — and this is not an edge case, but the norm.
+Enterprises often operate multiple Salesforce orgs—and this isn’t an edge case, but the norm.
 As of February 2024, approximately 19,000 Salesforce customers already ran more than one Salesforce org.

 Why does this happen?